awsdocs/amazon-ec2-user-guide/doc_source/using-regions-availability-zones.md

 ### Launch instances in a Local Zone<a name="local-zones-launching"></a>

-When you launch an instance, you can specify a subnet which is in a Local Zone\.
-You also allocate an IP address from a network border group, which is a unique set of Availability Zones, Local Zones, or Wavelength Zones from which AWS advertises IP addresses, for example, `us-west-2-lax-1a`\.
+When you launch an instance, you can specify a subnet that is in a Local Zone\.
+You also allocate an IP address from a network border group\.
+A network border group is a unique set of Availability Zones, Local Zones, or Wavelength Zones from which AWS advertises IP addresses, for example, `us-west-2-lax-1a`\.

 You can allocate the following IP addresses from a network border group:
-+ Elastic IPv4 addresses that Amazon provides
++ Amazon\-provided Elastic IPv4 addresses
-+ IPv6 Amazon\-provided VPC addresses
++ Amazon\-provided IPv6 VPC addresses

 **To launch an instance in a Local Zone:**